Homeschool Program – Ten points to review before choosing a homeschool program.

 10. Do they offer sufficient high school science labs to prepare for college level sciences?

-Make sure your homeschool program includes sufficient high school lab work to meet the high school science requirements of a prospective college.
+Make sure your homeschool program offers sufficient high school lab work if the student might pursue a science-related field.
+This is important!
 Science labs can be one area that is more scrutinized by colleges or even when transferring to a different high school.
-Even some accredited programs do not include enough hands-on experiments and lab work.
-Do they have an exceptional high school science lab structure?
+Even some accredited programs do not offer enough hands-on experiments and lab work.
+Do they use an exceptional high school science lab structure or at least offer it as an option?

-Please see our Homeschool Program Reviews page for school that meet or surpass our ten points for choosing a homeschool program.
+FURTHER READING: Please see our Homeschool Program Reviews page for programs that meet or surpass our ten points for choosing a homeschool program.

 Homeschool Program Topics: